 Shopping for Car Insurance in Louisiana

-Louisiana car insurance rates are among the highest in the nation, coming in at number 4 according to a study by Insure.com.
+Louisiana car insurance rates are among the highest in the nation, coming in at number 2 according to a 2017 study by Insure.com.
 This means that Louisiana drivers will need to shop their rates around carefully and maintain a clean driving record in order to keep car insurance costs down.
 The average annual premium in the state was $1921, compared to the average annual rate of $1318.

 Louisiana law allows insurance companies to use a variety of factors to determine rates.
 Among these is your credit record, which can be used to determine certain statistical risk factors.
 Also important are your driving history, including any tickets or accidents, the type of car you drive, where you live, and your driving habits.